srl-labs/wsl-containerlab/README.md

 > Create the 'temp' directory on your C: drive if it doesn't exist.

-Remove the container to ease rebuilding
+Remove the container to ease rebuilding:

 ```bash
 docker rm wsl_export